 Some researchers believe that these protein-heavy fat globules can potentially increase homogenized milk’s ability to cause allergic reactions.
 Numerous animal studies confirm this.

-So we now do a weekly milk run, picking up four to five litres at a time.
+So we now do a weekly milk run, picking up four to five litres at a time in glass refillable bottles.
 I can often make this coincide with trips to various offices and meetings that I have to attend, or we plan a family day and get it on our way back.
-This means we benefit but don’t incur a massive carbon footprint on milk we buy.
+This means we benefit but don’t incur a massive carbon footprint on the milk we buy.

-We use two dairies but others are available, details of raw milk suppliers across the UK can be found at http://rawmilk.simkin.co.uk/index.html prices vary considerably dependant on supplier (Jersey milk attracts a significant premium) and delivery costs are very high if you order courier delivery.
+We use a few dairies regularly but others are available, details of raw milk suppliers across the UK can be found at http://rawmilk.simkin.co.uk/index.html prices vary considerably dependant on supplier (Jersey milk can attract a significant premium) and delivery costs are very high if you order courier delivery.